Template 2 | JCIS

 Editorial mission; who can submit

-Journal of Clinical and Investigative Surgery takes into consideration a wider range of articles, such as: Editorials, Reviews, Original Research Articles, Case Presentations, Letters to the Editor.
+Journal of Clinical and Investigative Surgery takes into consideration a wider range of articles such as reviews, original research articles, case presentations, editorials, letters to the editor.
 Reviews and specific articles are usually commissioned by the editorial office, but the journal conduct is to analyze any proposal from contributors, too.
-The editorial office will perform an initial evaluation of each submitted manuscript.
-After the preliminary evaluation, all articles (including invited papers) are reviewed by at least two reviewers.
-Articles that do not meet the required criteria and recommendations may ultimately not be accepted for publication.
-For more information about the journal mission, please see: About this Journal and Aims and Scope pages.
-Anyone may submit an original article to be considered for publication, with condition that he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
-Authors are the initial owners of the copyrights to their works.
-In the non-academic world, there may be an exception if the authors have agreed to transfer (as a condition of employment) the copyright to their employer.
+The journal editor will perform an initial evaluation of each submitted manuscript.
+All articles are peer reviewed afterwards, prior to acceptance and publication, and some invited articles may ultimately not be accepted for publication.
+For more information about the journal mission, please see Aims and Scope page.
+Anyone may submit an original article to be considered for publication in provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
+Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).

 Ethical norms